-Moreover, the SMT3000RM2UC is a pure sinewave battery backup that comes with highly efficient AVR, 8 NEMA 5-15R outlets, switchable outlet groups, and smart battery management software that regulates charging voltage hence prolonging battery life.
-In addition, its smartconnect is compatible with leading RMM solutions making it easy to monitor from a particular platform.
+Moreover, the SMT3000RM2UC is a pure sine wave battery backup with highly efficient AVR, 8 NEMA 5-15R outlets, switchable outlet groups, and smart battery management software that regulates charging voltage hence prolonging battery life.
+In addition, it’s smart connect is compatible with leading RMM solutions making it easy to monitor from a particular platform.

 Supporting 2700 W power and a load that can go as far as 3000VA, this means the machine is suitable for all home and office environments.
 At 100 Watt power out, it can keep your devices running smoothly for more than three hours.
 That is quite impressive.
 However, this much power does require shelling out a huge sum of money.

 - High-performance UPS intended for professional environments

 - Available in two styles — horizontal and vertical

 - Switchable outlet groups give a user more control

 - It comes with a PowerChute software